ConstantinoSchillebeeckx/phylogram_d3/README.md

   * skipLabels : `(bool)` if True, all node labels will be hidden [default: show labels]

-TODO
-string indicating the location of the metadata mapping file for the tree.
-This must be a TSV formatted file with the first column containing the same identifiers as those found in the Newick tree.
-If using taxaonomy data, format it in the QIIME default manner (e.g. *k__bacteria_2;p__firmicutes;c__negativicutes;o__selenomonadales;f__veillonellaceae;g__megasphaera;s__elsdenii*).
-This file is used to generate the GUI which is used to change the styling of the tree.

 ##### Notes on the OTU mapping file
 The OTU mapping file is similar to a standard QIIME mapping file in that it associates additionaly metadata to the objects of interest; however in this case the objects of interest are OTUs instead of samples.
 This file has the following caveats: